Zeioth/distroupdate.nvim/README.md

 # distroupdate.nvim
-Neovim plugin to upgrade your current neovim distro from its github remote
+Neovim plugin to upgrade your current distro from its github remote

 ## How to use
 Enable the commands you want to use the next way.